bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/about-webhooks.md

 </div>

-Webhooks allow notify applications when specific events occur on a BigCommerce store.
+Webhooks notify applications when specific events occur on a BigCommerce store.
 For example when:

 * an order is created,
 * a product's inventory changes
 * an item is added to a shopper's cart